ntampellini/TSCoDe/README.md

 ### Good practice and suggested options

-When modeling a reaction through TSCoDe, I suggest following this guidelines:
+When modeling a reaction through TSCoDe, I suggest following these guidelines:

 - Assess that the reaction is supported by TSCoDe.
 See Input formatting: monomolecular reactions are not yet supported.